 What You Need to Know About TikTok

 This relatively new social media platform has taken the world by storm and continues to do so as more people and brands alike are signing up.
-Due to its authentic way of consuming content, TikTok has won over 800 million people worldwide (and counting).
+Due to its authentic way of consuming content, TikTok has won over 1.4 billion people worldwide (and counting).
 While the target demographic and most avid consumers are gen Zers, people of all ages can enjoy this app – and they do.

 You might be interested in reading more social media statistics for restaurants.
 Download our restaurant social media stats infographic.

 So, how does TikTok work exactly?
 This is an app that allows you to create short videos (no more than 60 seconds), customize them with effects and filters, and share them with the world.
 As a restaurateur, TikTok can be a great place to find brand ambassadors that are not necessarily well-established social media influencers.

 Young users on TikTok like to watch videos, but they also like to create them.
 They can end up representing your brand if they like your food and presence on the platform, and bringing your restaurant to more people’s attention.

 What is TikTok Marketing?

 TikTok marketing is the process of promoting your brand, products, and services to customers on TikTok by posting content, doing popular challenges, using hashtags, collaborating with TikTok influencers, and communicating with your followers.